Table of Contents

 These days, bias is mostly mentioned with a negative connotation.
-In a society that strives for equality, holding bias toward a person (or group of people) is exactly what we try to avoid.
-And while avoiding personal bias in our lives makes perfect sense for humans, should we apply the same standards to the machine learning and deep learning models we use?
+In a society that strives for equality, holding bias toward a person (or group of people) is exactly what you try to avoid.
+While avoiding personal bias in your life makes perfect sense for humans, should you apply the same standards to the machine learning and deep learning models you use?

 If you go to a new city and want to visit the best restaurant, you’ll probably look at reviews that are available online.
 If the reviews are biased—or if the model that displays the reviews is biased—and you decide to base your decision on them, who’s really making the decision: you, or the machine?
-And to add one more question to our list of ideas to explore: Do we, as designers of AI, introduce bias into our models, or do the models only seem biased because they prefer one solution over another?
+To add one more question to this list of ideas to explore: do you, as a designer of AI, introduce bias into your models, or do the models only seem biased because they prefer one solution over another?

 How is Bias Introduced to NLP Models?

-The deep learning models we use are mostly “black-box” models.
-In other words, we define a model, compile it, train it using some data, and then later use it to solve a particular problem.
-As designers, we typically stop there, and explaining why a model makes a given decision is not often tackled.
+The deep learning models you use are mostly "black-box” models.
+In other words, you define a model, compile it, train it using some data, and then later use it to solve a particular problem.
+As a designer, you'll typically stop there, and explaining why a model makes a given decision is not often tackled.
 However, this doesn't usually mean that the underlying concepts that drive a model are not known.

 Unfortunately, unsupervised learning is the crux of NLP.
 Natural language processing models are typically supervised learning models, but the data they use is created using models trained in an unsupervised way.
-We do this because we can't directly feed text into our models.
-Instead, we need to convert the text into representations of language that are digestible for our models.
+You do this because you can't directly feed text into your models.
+Instead, you need to convert the text into representations of language that are digestible for your models.
 Those representations are called word embeddings.